 It was only a matter of time until the new 3xx series cards would start getting leaked, we did some digging.
+Graphics Cards

-Yoshiki1985, over at chiphell, managed to find a benchmark for an unknown GPU with some very impressive results, to say the least, AMD needed to produce a GPU that’s not only capable of giving Nvidia’s flagship video card a run for its money but also able to keep with the 980 refresher coming later this year, but the score just seems to high!
+Yoshiki1985, over at chiphell, managed to find a benchmark for an unknown GPU with some very impressive results to say the least, AMD needed to produce a GPU that’s not only capable of giving Nvidia’s flagship video card a run for its money but also able to keep with the 980 refresher coming later this year, but the score just seems to high!

-AMD’s R9 300 chip, which has been rumoured to be 28nm with HBM memory chips scored stupidly in 3dMark11 with a score of x8121, which overall puts it at 22nd in the world, while this does seem high it coincides nicely with another leak spotted by OC3D.
+AMD’s R9 300 chip, which has been rumored to be 28nm with HBM memory chips scored stupidly in 3dMark11 with a score of x8121, which overall puts it at 22nd in the world, while this does seem high it coincides nicely with another leak spotted by OC3D.

 AMD R9 390x GPU Stats Leaked

-Test data appeared on SiSoft Sandra results database which shows some very impressive GPU statistics.
+Test data appeared on SiSoft Sandra results database which shows some very impressive gpu statistics.

-On the results page, if you scroll down to ‘Individual Results’ you will notice 2 anonymous submissions, the 390X was tested on 28 October 2014, however, there was an earlier test on the 20 October 2014, either the earlier test will be the non-X card or they were simply testing how far they can push the GPU.
+On the results page, if you scroll down to ‘Individual Results’ you will notice 2 anonymous submissions, the 390X was tested on 28 October 2014, however there was an earlier test on the 20 October 2014, either the earlier test will be the non-X card or they were simply testing how far they can push the gpu.

 GPU Market Frog Leaped Again By AMD